cmpi-standard/headers/README.md

       git add --all .
-      git commit -m "Updated CMPI 2.1.0 API files from cmpi-headers."
+      git commit -m "Updated CMPI 2.1.0 API files from cmpi-headers." git push

-  or whatever the current CMPI version is.
+  Adjust the commit comment to whatever the current CMPI version is.

   This will add any new files and remove any files that are no longer generated.